FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Seavey research.
 Another 247 words (18 lines of text) covering the years 1300 and 1675 are included under the topic Early Seavey History in all our PDF Extended History products and printed products wherever possible.

 More information is included under the topic Early Seavey Notables in all our PDF Extended History products and printed products wherever possible.

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Seavey were among those contributors:

-Seavey Settlers in the United States in the 17th Century
+Seavey Settlers in United States in the 17th Century

-Seavey Settlers in the United States in the 19th Century
+Seavey Settlers in United States in the 19th Century

-Seavey Settlers in the United States in the 20th Century
+Seavey Settlers in United States in the 20th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.